shujutech/StORM/README.md

 - Deletion (when deleting a class, StORMi can also delete its related class when configured to do so)
 - Updating (like Persistence and Deletion, many complex class relationship is being manage by StORMi)

+# Benefits

+- Allow full enterprise team to use standard OOP as the universal design model
+- Never redesign your data model again with StORMi standard, consistent and reusable model
+- Allows team to have common understanding of a single design principal and concept
+- No duplication of enterprise information
+- Unlimited standardise scaling capabilities for all your enterprise information system

 # Quick Start